KIDS AGED 6 TO 18 YEARS

 HOW DO I ACCESS DISABILITY SERVICES FOR MY CHILD?

-- Paying a fee for the service.
+- Paying a fee for the service

 - Medicare rebate for Allied Health Services through referral from your GP

-- Better Start funding
+- Better Start funding (Until full roll out of NDIS)

 If you are eligible for services from the Department of Communities (formerly known as the Disability Services Commission) and NOT in a NDIS area, then you may receive services from our block funded services.
 Click here to download the referral form.
 If you have any queries, please contact us on 1300 111 881.